purecloudlabs/roberta-tokenizer/README.md

 ## About

 ---

-While training HuggingFace's RoBERTa model, we stumbled across a variety of challenges, but the most complex one was to implement a tokenizer in Java ourselves.
-We decided to give back to the community and release it as an open source library.

 This repo contains a Java tokenizer used by RoBERTa model.
-The implementation is mainly according to HuggingFace Python RoBERTa Tokenizer but also we took referencs from other implementations as mentioned in the code and below:
+The implementation is mainly according to HuggingFace Python RoBERTa Tokenizer, but also we took references from other implementations as mentioned in the code and below:

 * https://huggingface.co/docs/transformers/model_doc/roberta#transformers.RobertaTokenizer